exercism/website-copy/pages/roadmap.md

 ### Mentoring UI Improvements

-- Bringing the communal mentoring notes from GitHub to be visible directly within the UI.
+- Exposing the communal mentoring notes from GitHub to be visible directly within the UI.
-- Personalise mentor notes per exercise, viewable and editable within the UI.
+- Adding personalised mentor notes per exercise, viewable and editable within the UI.
 - Adding 'Comment and Request changes' to mentoring UI, which will prompt the learner to submit another iteration (a little like Code Review on GitHub)
-- Add difficulty filter to solution selector
+- Adding difficulty filter to solution selector
-- Show more information (such as track backlog) on the dashboard
+- Showing more information (such as track backlog) on the dashboard

+### Delete my account

+We need to give people the ability to delete their account without emailing Jeremy.

+## Near Future

+### Automated testing ont the real site

+We want to create true integration tests that run against production that test sign up, track creation, mentoring and then delete the user.
+These will run after each deploy of both new code and changes to a track to ensure nothing has broken.